nathj07/c-pod/README.md

 * A Docker Container Host:
     This uses [Docker](http://docker.com) to host LXC Containers.
-    Currently this is automatically done by the Vagrant provisioning.
-Chef recipe to follow.
+    Currently this is automatically done by the Vagrant provisioning, and a Chef recipe 'c-pod::docker_host'.

 These may be combined together as shown by the default Chef recipe 'c-pod'